Ulstein Municipality: Coat of arms

 The coat of arms was granted on 30 May 1986.
-The arms show a bar described as wolf-toothed, which makes the bar a canting since ulv means wolf and the municipality is named after the Ulva river.
+The official blazon is "Azure, a fess indented Or" (På blå grunn ein gull bjelke laga med ulvetannsnitt).
+This means the arms have a blue field (background) and the charge is a fess (horizontal bar) with indented edges.
+The fess has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The arms show a bar that is described as wolf-toothed, which makes the bar a canting since the municipality is named after the Ulva river (a name which sounds like the word for wolf (ulv).
 The blue colour represents the sea and the gold represents wheat.
+The arms were designed by Jarle Skuseth after an idea by Asbjørn Waage.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Ulstein.
+The Church of Norway has one parish (sokn) within Ulstein Municipality.
 It is part of the Søre Sunnmøre prosti (deanery) in the Diocese of Møre.

-Communities
+Geography

+The municipality is located on the western part of the island of Hareidlandet, plus the island of Dimnøya and many smaller surrounding islands.
+The highest point in the municipality is the 697.54 m tall mountain Blåtinden near the southern tip of the island of Hareidlandet.
+Hareid Municipality shares the only land border with Ulstein to the east.
+Herøy Municipality lies to the west, Volda Municipality lies to the south, and Ørsta Municipality lies to the southeast.
+The Vartdalsfjorden and Rovdefjorden form the southern border of Ulstein.

 There are several villages throughout the municipality.
-The largest is the town of Ulsteinvik and others include the villages of Haddal, Flø, Eiksund, Ringstad, Sundgot, Hasund, Varleite.
+The largest is the town of Ulsteinvik and others include the villages of Haddal, Flø, Eiksund, Ringstad, Sundgota, Hasund, and Varleite.
 The island of Dimnøya is just outside Ulsteinvik, and there are many residents there.
 There are also several small populated islands surrounding the main island of Hareidlandet: Eika, Vattøya, and Hatløya.

 Government

-All municipalities in Norway, including Ulstein, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Møre og Romsdal District Court and the Frostating Court of Appeal.
+Ulstein Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Sunnmøre District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Ulstein is made up of 25 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Ulstein Municipality is made up of 25 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.

-Mayor

-The mayors of Ullstein (incomplete list):